Graduate Audition Requirements

 Scheduling Your Audition

-• Please contact Dr. Alexandra Dee at deeao@appstate.edu by February 1 to schedule your audition.
+Please contact Dr. Alexandra Dee at deeao@appstate.edu by February 1 to schedule your audition.
 Dr. Dee will be able to address your inquiries about the orchestral conducting program.
-Auditions must be completed by March 1 to be eligible for an assistantship.
+Auditions must be completed by March 1 to receive priority consideration for an assistantship.

 Preliminary Requirements: